EnKrypt/arvind.io/posts/using-fail2ban-to-protect-exposed-services/index.md

 That's it!
 Fail2ban will keep listening to incoming logs in the background and keep your system protected from being flooded by bad requests.

-While your use-case will likely be different, if you've followed this guide to the end, I hope that you can fit the same methodology to work for you.
-Let me know if you have any feedback and feel free to leave a comment and tell me about your experience with Fail2ban.
+While your use-case will likely be different, if you've followed this guide to the end, I hope that you were able to fit the same methodology to work for you.
+Let me know about your experience by leaving a comment below.

 [^1]: [1.
 Fail2ban - Wikipedia](https://en.wikipedia.org/wiki/Fail2ban)
 [^2]: [2.
 PyCon 2014 Lightning Session on Fail2ban - YouTube](http://www.youtube.com/watch?v=xcXheAWy7cU#t=190)